 The Ladakh Project

-As a means of tempering some of the idealised impressions of the industrialised world that come from advertising and the media, we have also run "reality tours" that bring Ladakhi leaders to the west to see firsthand the darker side of the consumer culture, as well as initiatives underway to make western societies more sustainable.
-During the summer months we also run a Mindful Travel/Tourist Education program that helps travelers to the region minimise their impact on both the environment and the self-esteem of young Ladakhis.
+As a means of tempering some of the idealised impressions of the industrialized world that come from advertising and the media, we have also run "reality tours" that bring Ladakhi leaders to the west to see firsthand the darker side of the consumer culture, as well as the initiatives underway to make western societies more sustainable.
+During the summer months in Ladakh, we run the Learning from Ladakh program, which enables participants to gain first-hand experience of life and changes in Ladakh through living with a village family.
+Our Mindful Travel/Tourist Education program, which hosts weekly events throughout the tourist season, helps travelers to the region minimise their impact on both the environment and the self-esteem of young Ladakhis.

 To find out more about the effects of development in Ladakh and our work there, please read the following articles: